 Our objective is to communicate science openly and collaboratively, without barriers, to solve problems in a data- and evidence-driven manner through Open Science publishing.
 High-quality metadata helps us address these objectives by improving the discoverability, transparency, and provenance of the work we publish.
 It is an integral part of the FAIR principles and UNESCO Open Science Recommendation, playing a role in increasing the accessibility of research for both humans and machines.
 As one of the authors of the FAIR principles paper and an advisor of the Make Data Count project, I’ve also personally been very conscious to practice what I preach.

-The form currently supports journal articles and grants, but we are planning to add support for additional record types in future.
+The record registration form can be used to deposit metadata for your records.
+You do not need any knowledge of XML to use it.
+The tool currently supports journal articles and grants, but we are planning to add support for additional record types in future.

 Submit your record

-Click Submit at the bottom of the form once you have filled out the required fields, as well as any optional metadata you want to deposit.
-The submission will be made immediately and a success message will appear on the screen.
-You can also download the record from this page, or choose to start another submission.
-If you have submitted a journal article record, you can choose to repeat the process for another article in the same journal and/or journal issue, which will pre-fill the appropriate metadata for you so you don’t have to re-enter it.
+You can also choose to start another submission.
+If you have registered a journal article, you can choose to repeat the process for another article in the same journal and/or journal issue, which will pre-fill the form with the appropriate metadata so you don’t have to re-enter it.

 Create a template

-Page maintainer: Lena Stoll Last updated: 2025-March-02
+Page maintainer: Lena Stoll Last updated: 2025-October-06